fsfe/reuse-docs/spec.md

 more `SPDX-License-Identifier` tags.
 A tag is followed by a colon, followed by a text value, and terminated by a newline.

-The `SPDX-FileCopyrightText` tag MUST be followed by a copyright notice <!-- FIXME: as described in (Refer to an internal section) -->.
+The `SPDX-FileCopyrightText` tag MUST be followed by a copyright notice.

 Instead of the `SPDX-FileCopyrightText` tag, the symbol `©`, or the word `Copyright` MAY be used, in which case a colon is not needed.